-Cefalù is one of the most visited places in Sicily.
-Its diminutive size does not stop thousands of tourists from visiting it every day during the summer months.
+Cefalù is one of the most visited place in Sicily.
+Its tiny size does not stop thousands of tourists from visiting it every day during the summer months.

-In any case, even if the path is not easy and you have to climb 278 steps carved into the Rocca under the scorching Sicilian sun, you will get rewarding views and you will immediately understand the structure of the city.
+In any case, although the path is not easy and you have to climb 278 steps carved into the Rocca under the scorching Sicilian sun, you will get rewarding views and you will immediately understand the structure of the city.

 TEMPLE OF DIANA

-Halfway to La Rocca is the Temple of Diana.
+Halfway up the Rocca is the Temple of Diana.
 A temple created to worship the goddess of water and the moon.
-It is believed that this megalithic monument was built during the ninth century BC. , being the only pre-classic era monument of Sicily.
+It is believed that this megalithic monument was built during the ninth century BC.
+C, being the only pre-classic era monument of Sicily.

 Do not expect too much from this temple.
-If no one warns you that it is there you would think it is any abandoned construction.
+If nobody notifies you that it is there you would think it is any abandoned construction.
 And it is a shame how sloppy it is.
-Anyone can touch the remains, take them or damage them.

-After half an hour of ascent, we find the ruins of the Norman Castle.
+After another half hour of ascent, we find the ruins of the Norman Castle.
 This fortification was built to protect the city from possible attacks.
-It also offers a 360º view that uncovers a new view of the environment.
+It also offers a 360º view that uncovers a new view of the surroundings.

-From there we were able to see the New Presidential Port and enjoy the shade changes of the waters of the Tyrrhenian Sea.
+From there we were able to see the Nuevo Puerto Presidiana and enjoy the colour changes of the Tyrrhenian Sea.

 We also discover the Promontory of Torre Caldura, and the lookout tower located on the cape Caldura, dating from the 16th century.

-And of course we admired the plant in Cruz of the Cathedral of Cefalù, the main monument of the city, and of which we will speak later.
+And of course we admired the shape of a Latin cross of the Cathedral of Cefalù, the main monument of the city, and of which we will speak later.

-However what I liked the most about climbing La Rocca was to discover an alternative site to the crowded main beach of Cefalù.
+However, what we liked most about going up to La Rocca was discovering an alternative site to the crowded main beach of Cefalù.

-If you look at the last image, the Macedonian color of the bay on the left is nothing other than umbrellas that rival for having their niche in the sand .
+If you look at the last image, the colorful of the bay on the left is nothing other than umbrellas that rival for having their own places in the sand .
 However, thanks to the first thing we did in Cefalú was to go up to La Rocca, from here we found what is called Arrecife de Giudecca, where we could enjoy the sea almost for ourselves.

-Also, climbing La Rocca we met part of the most recent history of Cefalù.
-In the left part of the last image they appear the mounts of Cefalù.
+Also, climbing the Rocca we met part of the most recent history of Cefalù.
+At the left side of the last image the mounts of Cefalù appear.
 These unfortunately burned in a fire on June 16, 2016.
-Practically 1 month before our visit.
+Practically 1 month before our visit to Cefalù.

-It was a shame to see all the black mountains burned.
-But the biggest pain is not only to know that they will have to spend more than 100 years to be as before, but according to several Sicilians told us on our trip, the fire was provoked by the Mafia when the city change the ranger contract from a private company that managed it.
-This fact made us see that the Mafia is not just stories of gangsters of the past, but something current that still survives and that we would see throughout the trip as in the subject of garbage, taxes, etc.
+It was a shame to see all the charred black mounts.
+But the worst thing is not only knowing that they will have to spend more than 100 years to return to being as before, but as they told us, the fire was caused by the mafia when the town hall withdrew the ranger concession to the private company that managed

-Once you descend La Rocca, I encourage you to explore the medieval old town.
-Walking through the cobblestone streets is impossible not to fall in love for it.
+Once you descend the Rocca, I encourage you to explore the medieval old town that stands out for its cobblestone streets.

-The main artery -and where most of the trade is done- is the Corso Ruggero, which marked the limit of the medieval city.
-However do not follow it all the way.
+The main artery -and where most trade is done- is the Corso Ruggero, which marked the limit of the medieval city.
+However, do not follow it all the way.
 Get lost, look for solitary alleys and move to another century, when Cefalù was Greek, Roman, Arab or Norman.